-The European Technical & Scientific Centre (ETSC) was established in 2004 within the European Commission.
+The European Technical & Scientific Centre (ETSC) was established in 2004 within the European Commission7.

-&lt;sup>6 Regulation (EU) No 331/2014 of the European Parliament and of the Council of 11 March 2014 establishing an exchange, assistance and training programme for the protection of the euro against counterfeiting (the 'Pericles 2020' programme) and repealing Council Decisions 2001/923/EC, 2001/924/EC, 2006/75/EC, 2006/76/EC, 2006/849/EC and 2006/850/EC.
+6 Regulation (EU) No 331/2014 of the European Parliament and of the Council of 11 March 2014 establishing an exchange, assistance and training programme for the protection of the euro against counterfeiting (the 'Pericles 2020' programme) and repealing Council Decisions 2001/923/EC, 2001/924/EC, 2006/75/EC, 2006/76/EC, 2006/849/EC and 2006/850/EC.
 OJ L 103, 05.04.2014.

-&lt;sup>7 Council Decision of 8 December 2003, concerning analysis and co-operation with regard to counterfeit euro coins.
-OJ L 325, 12.12.2003; Commission Decision of 29 October 2004 establishing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 19, 21.1.2005; Commission Decision (EU) 2017/1507 of 28 August 2017 amending Decision 2005/37/EC establishing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 19, 21.1.2005; Commission Decision (EU) 2017/1507 of 28 August 2017 amending Decision 2005/37/EC establishing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 222, 29.8.2017.
+7 Council Decision 2003/861/EC of 8 December 2003, concerning analysis and co-operation with regard to counterfeit euro coins.
+OJ L 325, 12.12.2003; Commission Decision 2005/37/EC of 29 October 2004 establishing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 19, 21.1.2005; Commission Decision (EU) 2017/1507 of 28 August 2017 amending Decision 2005/37/EC establishing the European Technical and Scientific Centre (ETSC) and providing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 19, 21.1.2005; Commission Decision 2005/37/EC establishing the European Technical and Scientific Centre (ETSC) and providing for coordination of technical actions to protect euro coins against counterfeiting, OJ L 222, 29.8.2017.

-Within this framework, the mission of the ETSC is to analyse and classify every new type of counterfeit euro coin, to contribute to the fulfilment of the objectives of the Pericles programme, to assist the Coin National Analysis Centres (CNAC) and to generally collaborate with law enforcement and other authorities competent in counterfeit euro coins and the strengthening of euro protection.
+Within this framework, the mission of the ETSC is to analyse and classify every new type of counterfeit euro coin8, to contribute to the fulfilment of the objectives of the Pericles programme, to assist the Coin National Analysis Centres (CNAC) and to generally collaborate with law enforcement and other competent authorities in counterfeit euro coins and the strengthening of euro protection.